Modeling the imprints of large-scale magnetized structures on $\gamma$-rays from extragalactic transients

 \section{Introduction}

+High-energy $\gamma$-rays from transients can have an astrophysical origin, produced within the sources.
+Alternatively, they may have a cosmogenic origin due to the injection of ultrahigh-energy cosmic rays (UHECRs; $E\gtrsim10^{18}$ eV) and their subsequent interactions.
+For extragalactic, luminous $\gamma$-ray emitters, injected TeV-PeV $\gamma$-rays, UHE $\gamma$-rays, and UHECRs can interact with the cosmic background photons, namely the cosmic microwave background (CMB) and the extragalactic background light (EBL), which consists of infrared/optical/ultraviolet photons.
+The resulting high-energy secondary $e^\pm$ and $\gamma$-rays initiate an electromagnetic cascade down to GeV-TeV energies.
+Magnetized large-scale structures surrounding a source can leave imprints on the high-energy $\gamma$-ray signal by deflecting charged particles.
+In this work, we quantify the deflection and time delay in such scenarios using the representative case of the brightest gamma-ray burst, GRB 221009A \citep{2023ApJ...946L..31B} at redshift $z=0.151$, modeled as embedded in a galaxy cluster region.

-GRB~221009A is the most luminous gamma-ray burst (GRB) recorded in more than 50 years of $\gamma$-ray observations \cite{2023ApJ...946L..31B}.
-Complete afterglow emission was observed for the first time from a GRB, due to the source being within the field of view of the Large High Altitude Air Shower Observatory (LHAASO) \cite{LHAASO:2023kyg, LHAASO:2023lkv}.
-High-energy photons with energy up to 13 TeV have been detected by LHAASO, with more than 140 $\gamma$-ray photons detected above 3 TeV.
-These photons arrived within 230-900~s after the \textit{Fermi} Gamma-Ray Burst Monitor (GBM) was triggered on 9 October 2022, at 13:16:59.99 Universal Time ($T_0$) \cite{2023ApJ...952L..42L}. \textit{Fermi}-GBM has observed two distinct emission characteristics.
-An isolated emission peak between $T_0$ and $T_0+20$~s was observed by GBM and other $\gamma$-ray detectors, corresponding to a highly variable emission in the MeV energy range.
-An extended emission over $T_0+220$~s to $T_0+550$~s corresponds to the VHE ($\varepsilon_\gamma\gtrsim 100$ GeV) $\gamma$-ray flux, having a smooth temporal profile. {\it Fermi} Large Area Telescope ({\it Fermi}-LAT) detected the highest energy $\gamma$-ray photon of energy 99.3 GeV from this GRB, 240~s after the trigger \cite{Bissaldi_2022, Pillera_2022, latboat}.
-In addition, {\it Fermi}-LAT has recently reported the detection of a 400 GeV photon, 33~ks after the trigger, which is incompatible with a pure leptonic or associated TeV electromagnetic cascade emission \citep{Fermi-LAT:2024jox}, indicating a possible hadronic origin.
+The rising afterglow emission and the highest energy $\gamma$-rays from a GRB were observed from GRB~221009A, due to the source being within the field of view of the Large High Altitude Air Shower Observatory \citep[LHAASO;][]{LHAASO:2023kyg, LHAASO:2023lkv}.
+LHAASO detected $\gamma$-rays up to 13 TeV, with more than 140 photons above 3 TeV.
+These photons arrived 230-900~s after the \textit{Fermi} Gamma-Ray Burst Monitor (GBM) trigger \citep[$T_0$;][]{2023ApJ...952L..42L}. \textit{Fermi}-GBM has observed two distinct emission characteristics.
+An isolated peak between $T_0$ and $T_0+20$~s was observed by GBM and other $\gamma$-ray detectors, corresponding to a highly variable MeV emission.
+This was followed by an extended emission over $T_0+220$~s to $T_0+550$~s coinciding in time with the very-high-energy (VHE; $\varepsilon_\gamma\gtrsim 100$ GeV) $\gamma$-ray flux, with a relatively smooth temporal profile.
+Simultaneously, the {\it Fermi} Large Area Telescope ({\it Fermi}-LAT) detected the highest-energy $\gamma$-ray from a GRB of energy 99.3 GeV, 240~s after the trigger \citep{Bissaldi_2022, Pillera_2022, Axelsson_2025}.
+In addition, {\it Fermi}-LAT detected a 400 GeV photon 33~ks after the trigger, which is incompatible with a purely leptonic or an associated TeV electromagnetic cascade emission \citep{Axelsson_2025}, indicating a possible hadronic origin.